A theory of generalized Lam\'e curves: Introduction

 \subsection{Main results}

-We summarize here the principal results.
-The overarching strategy is to establish the geometric structure of generalized Lam\'e equations on the generic fiber, and then use a powerful degeneration formula to explicitly compute their properties via collision of poles.
+Here we summarize the principal results.
+The overarching strategy is to establish the geometric structure of generalized Lam\'e equations on the generic fiber, and then use the degeneration theorem to explicitly analyze their properties via pole collisions.